opencv/opencv/modules/highgui/doc/qt_new_functions.rst

     :param name: Name of the window.

-    :param prop_id: Window property to retrive.
+    :param prop_id: Window property to retrieve.
 The following operation flags are available:

             * **CV_WND_PROP_FULLSCREEN**  Change if the window is fullscreen ( ``CV_WINDOW_NORMAL``  or  ``CV_WINDOW_FULLSCREEN`` ).